Why Nail Care Is The New Skincare

 - Cuticle: Unlike the eponychium which is living, the cuticle is the dead tissue that is attached directly to the nail plate and can be easily removed

 Generally speaking, fingernails grow about 3.5 millimeters a month.
-Fingernails grow faster than toenails (you can learn more about the feet HERE), and men’s fingernails are known to grow faster than women’s.
+Fingernails grow faster than toenails (read our guide to the perfect pedicure), and men’s fingernails are known to grow faster than women’s.

 Common Fingernail Concerns